weiyuanlee-if/personal-portfolio/README.md

 # personal-portfolio
-A portfolio site made with Tailwind and React.
-This showcases projects I have completed in a span of 8 months
+A portfolio site made with Bootstrap and React.
+This showcases projects I have completed in a span of a year